pytorch/torchtune/docs/source/tutorials/datasets.rst

     dataset.template=import.path.to.CustomTemplate

-Under the hood, torchtune is using `importlib.import_module`.
+Under the hood, torchtune is using :code:`importlib.import_module`.
 You can place your custom template class in any Python module as long as the module is accessible by Python's import mechanism.
-This means the module should be in a directory that is included in Python's search paths (`sys.path`).
+This means the module should be in a directory that is included in Python's search paths (:code:`sys.path`).
 This often includes:

 - The current directory from which your Python interpreter or script is run.
-- Directories where Python packages are installed (like `site-packages``).
+- Directories where Python packages are installed (like :code:`site-packages`).
-- Any directories added to `sys.path` at runtime or through the `PYTHONPATH`` environment variable.
+- Any directories added to :code:`sys.path` at runtime or through the :code:`PYTHONPATH` environment variable.

 If you are working within a cloned repository of torchtune you can just define your custom template class in the same file as other similar components, in this situation you can change the class name